Locally Typical Sampling: Introduction

 \section{Introduction}

-Today's probabilistic models have repeatedly demonstrated their prowess at modeling natural language, attaining low perplexities on corpora from many domains.
-Yet when used to generate text, their performance is far from perfect.
-One of the largest determinants of the generated text's quality is the choice of \defn{decoding strategy}---i.e., the set of decision rules used to decode strings from the model.
-For many language generation tasks, decoding strategies which aim to find maximal probability strings produce text that is undesirable---e.g., generic or degenerate \cite{holtzman_curious_2020,see-etal-2019-massively,eikema_is_2020,zhang_trading_2020,delucia_decoding_2020}.
-Rather, stochastic strategies, which take random samples from the model, often lead to text with better qualitative properties \cite{fan_hierarchical_2018,holtzman_curious_2020,BasuRKV2021}; yet these strategies still have their own host of problems (e.g., occasionally producing nonsensical text), while not entirely solving those seen in maximization-based approaches (e.g., falling into repetitive loops).
+Modern probabilistic models have repeatedly demonstrated their prowess at modeling natural language, placing high probability on held-out corpora from many different domains \cite{NEURIPS2020_GPT3,chinchilla,palm}.
+Yet when used as text generators, their performance is far from perfect.
+One of the largest determinants of the generated text's quality is the choice of \defn{decoding strategy}---i.e., the decision rule used to extract strings from a model.
+Perhaps surprisingly, for many language generation tasks, decoding strategies which aim to find the highest-probability strings produce text that is undesirable \cite{holtzman_curious_2020,see-etal-2019-massively,eikema_is_2020,zhang_trading_2020,delucia_decoding_2020}.
+For instance, \citet{stahlberg_nmt_2019} report that in their neural machine translation experiments, the highest-probability string is usually the empty string.
+On the other hand, stochastic strategies, which take random samples from the model, often lead to text with better qualitative properties \cite{fan_hierarchical_2018,holtzman_curious_2020,BasuRKV2021}.
+However, stochastic strategies still have a host of other problems, while not entirely dispensing with those seen in maximization-based approaches.\footnote{While maximization-based strategies can produce text which is generic or degenerate, stochastic strategies occasionally produce nonsensical text.
+Both types of strategies tend to eventually fall into repetitive loops.\looseness=-1}\looseness=-1

-At first glance, it is unintuitive that high-probability strings are often neither desirable nor human-like text.
-A number of works have consequently concluded that there must be faults in the training objective or architecture of probabilistic language generators \citep[][\emph{inter alia}]{welleck2019neural,jian-knowledge-enhanced-2020,li-etal-2020-dont}.
-Yet, this conclusion is at odds with these models' performance in terms of other metrics; the fact that modern language models can achieve incredibly low perplexities suggests that they \emph{do} provide good estimates of the probability distribution underlying human language.
-We posit that looking at language generation through an information-theoretic lens may shed light on this dichotomy.
+At first glance, it is unintuitive that high-probability strings are often neither desirable nor human-like.
+Due to this pathology, a number of works have concluded that there must be faults in the training objective or architecture of the probabilistic models behind language generators \citep[][\emph{inter alia}]{welleck2019neural,jian-knowledge-enhanced-2020,li-etal-2020-dont}.
+Yet, this conclusion is at odds with these models' performance in terms of other metrics.
+The fact that modern models can place high probability on held-out text suggests that they provide good estimates (in at least some aspects) of the probability distribution underlying human language.
+We posit that looking at language generation through an information-theoretic lens may shed light on this paradox.\looseness=-1